dyorg/vophper/README.md

 ### Author

-Created by Dyorg Almeida, a full-stack web developer and PHP expert.
+Created by Dyorg Almeida, a full-stack web developer and PHP expert ([Zend Certified Engineer]( http://www.zend.com/en/yellow-pages/ZEND020495)).
 Today Dyorg is founder and CTO at Rabbiit, a brazilian startup that develops a simple time tracking software.

 http://rabbiit.com - Sign up for free  (available only in portuguese for now)